YtzBeno/YtzBeno-CS-251-Cryptocurrencies-and-Blockchain-Technologies/StudyNotes.md

 - verifiable computation with ZKPs allow L1s to outsource transaction processing to off-chain high-performance systems (aka Layer 2s).
 This enables blockchain scaling without compromising on security.
 As an example, StarkWare is building a scalable smart contract platform, StarkNet, using a special-purpose virtual machine that runs ZK-friendly code.
 Aztec also enables their Layer 2 programs to run privately, without leaking any information about a user’s transactions
 - L1 chain like Zcash allows transactors to hide senders, receivers, or amounts using ZKPs, as an opt-in (Zcash)
 - problem: ZKPs are slow! (due to complex operations and non ZKP friendly software)
 - proof systems (e.g. Plonk) take a computation that’s expressed in a ZK-friendly format along with some inputs and output a proof
 - ZKPs will require hardware acceleration
 - soundness: If a statement is false, no dishonest prover can unilaterally convince an honest verifier that they possess knowledge about the correct input
 - with ZKPs a prover can validate every single transaction, bundle them all together and generate a proof of this computation
 - when all nodes are synchronized, they only need to verify that the proof is valid, and there is no need to recalculate all transactions
 - ultimate goal of zkEVM is actually to apply it to L1, replacing our current EVM
--
+- idea to increase #tx without increasing data: don’t record every TX on the chain, only settlement Tx
+- payment channel: a process where participants can make multiple transfers without sending a transaction to the Ethereum blockchain.
+Once the final transaction occurs between the participants the recipient can claim their funds by submitting one final transaction to the smart contract on the blockchain
+- state channels allow participants to transact x number of times off-chain while only submitting two on-chain transactions to the Ethereum network
 -